Create a Family Plan Before Disaster Strikes

 What would your family do in a disaster?

 All families should be able to answer this question.
-To get started in the process of creating a disaster plan, visit Prepare your Families for Disasters, an online resource from the American Red Cross.
+To get started in the process of creating a disaster plan, visit Make a Disaster Preparedness Plan, an online resource from the American Red Cross.
 Your disaster plan will most likely vary depending on the disaster.
 Some disasters may require family members to meet in the home; others will require them to meet outside the home.

 If you have small children, Sesame Street: Let's Get Ready! can help you build a kid-friendly disaster plan.